Training Materials for Library Instruction

 Check back here periodically for new additions.

-- NJLA Leading Through Reading Discussion Guides
+- NJLA Library Internet Guides

 - CJRLC's "Help for Your Patrons" and CJRLC's "Lesson Plan Links"